cypypccpy/Isaac-ManipulaRL/README.md

 ## Background

-The Manipulator reinforcement learning based on Isaac-gym, the following additional implementations are added:
+The Manipulator reinforcement learning based on [Isaac-gym](https://developer.nvidia.com/isaac-gym), the following additional implementations are added:
 - Add Baxter and UR5 robots and supporting environment like open cabinet, assembly and pick & place
 - Customizable neural network structure
 - Visual input reinforcement learning processing pipeline
 - SAC2019 Algorithm
-- Demonstration
+- Reinforcement Learning from Demonstration
 - ROS wrapper

 This project is **still under development** and detailed usage documentation will be available upon completion.